Stablecoin Tether steps up monitoring in bid to combat illicit finance

 Start and end each day with the latest news stories and analyses delivered straight to your inbox.

+“Tether has been using Chainalysis data for several years, as the foundation for our investigation and compliance work.
+Also, Tether has clearly announced its compliance with OFAC/SDN list,” the spokesperson said, referring to the US Treasury’s Office of Foreign Assets Control’s sanctions.

+Tether has previously said that every action with the cryptocurrency is online and traceable, and “every asset can be seized and every criminal can be caught”.

 Tether has grown rapidly in recent years, hitting US$100 billion in circulation in March.
-That growth has been driven by its use as an alternative to the dollar in emerging markets, Tether CEO Paolo Ardoino told Reuters last month.
+That growth has been driven by its use as an alternative to the dollar in emerging markets, Tether CEO Paolo Ardoino said last month.

 Tether, which is registered in Hong Kong and owned by a company registered in the British Virgin Islands, is able to freeze its tokens and has previously said it has done so in response to requests from law enforcement.
 REUTERS